hyf015/egocentric-gaze-prediction/README.md

 ```
 python gaze_full.py --train_sp --train_lstm --train_late --extract_lstm --extract_late --flowPath path/to/opticalflow/images --imagePath path/to/images --fixsacPath path/to/fixac/folder --gtPath path/to/gt/images
 ```
 The whole modle is not trained end to end.
 We extract data for each module and train them separatedly.
+We reccomend to first train the spatial and temporal stream separatedly, and then train the full SP module using pretrained spatial and temproal models.
+Direct training of SP result in slightly worse final results but better SP results.

 Details of args can be seen in [gaze_full.py](gaze_full.py) or by typing ``python gaze_full.py -h``.